-KEVIN AVERY audio excerpt: “Paul Nelson had a fascinating life.
+KEVIN AVERY podcast excerpt: “Paul Nelson had a fascinating life.
 If we worked together, it would not have been the same book; being a very private man, Paul would not have revealed everything that I found out.”

 And, sadly for Avery and other Nelson fans, the legendary writer eventually faded away, a victim of his own inner demons and compulsions.

 But Avery never forgot him.
 And when he relocated from Salt Lake City to Brooklyn in February 2006, Avery sent his idol a note suggesting they work together to compile a “best of” collection of Nelson’s work.

 Nelson never responded – directly.
 I’ll let Avery tell you what happened in a moment.
 But it won’t spoil the suspense to say that Avery is the author-slash-editor of two new Nelson books, Everything is an Afterthought: The Life and Writings of Paul Nelson, and Conversations with Clint: Paul Nelson’s Lost Interviews with Clint Eastwood 1979-1983.

 There is a truly compelling story here — Paul Nelson rediscovered — whether you’re interest in pop music, film or the mysteries of the writing life.
 And Everything has a genuine bonus: the foreword is by my own literary idol, Nick Tosches.